lsst/LDM-135/index.rst

 When the memory manager locks a file, it does not read the file.
 It only sets aside memory for the file to occupy when it is read by the DBMS.
-In the special case where a task can run even though there is not enough memory available, those tables that can not fit are put on a list of reserved tables and there size is subtracted from the quota until they can be locked or freed.
+In the special case where a task can run even though there is not enough memory available, those tables that cannot fit are put on a list of reserved tables and their size is subtracted from the quota until they can be locked or freed.
 When memory is freed, the memory manager will try to lock the reserved tables.